 11. And they were filled with madness; and communed one with another what they might do to Jesus.

-It occurs to me that in the first example, that “certain of the Pharisees” must have been watching him very closely, to notice that what they were doing.
-Their hatred and dislike of the Master had driven them to a level of pettiness, where they are intent to watch his every move and criticize at the first chance of possible disagreement with their interpretation of the law.
+It occurs to me that in the first example, that “certain of the Pharisees” must have been watching Him very closely, to notice that what they were doing.
+Their hatred and dislike of the Master had driven them to a level of pettiness, where they are intent to watch His every move and criticize at the first chance of possible disagreement with their interpretation of the law.

-They knew of his miraculous healing power, and instead of being healed themselves, they devised a trap wherewith he could use his own powers to do good, and turn it against him.
+They knew of His miraculous healing power, and instead of being healed themselves, they devised a trap wherewith He could use his own powers to do good, and turn it against him.
 Their strict interpretation of the law of the Sabbath completely overlooked the principle of doing good, and focused on the minutia instead.

 The Lord looked over the audience, knowing their thoughts, and posed the rhetorical question as to what was the greater law, hoping to teach them.
 I also have to wonder what the story of the poor man with the withered hand was.
-Was he invited there by Jesus’ accusers, or was it known that he was a regular member of the synagogue?
+Was he invited there by Jesus’s accusers, or was it known that he was a regular member of the synagogue?
 The verses don’t say, so I won’t speculate.
 Either way, Jesus healed him.
 “And they,” his accusers, “were filled with madness.”
 (Luke 6:11)

 I wonder sometimes why I “enjoy” hating things some times.
 In using social media, I’ve noticed that I often have the temptation to let everyone know as soon as I find something wrong that needs to be vocalized, exposed, and made aware of.
 In trying to correct this attitude, I’ve noticed that there’s a certain rush in finding something that can be thrown out there, with my own words of criticism, sarcasm, and glee, as I’m glad to be pointing out someone’s mistakes or errors.
 I see past all the good that a person or project is accomplishing, and instead focus on the small things, and loudly vocalize them.
+I don’t really like that.

 It makes me think about how I want to be remembered years from now, if the only memorial to my name is “he was filled with anger.”
 I really don’t want that, of course, and so I’ve been thinking a lot about how I can change that.
 Why is there so much drive to hold onto something that hurts so much?
 I really can’t understand it.
 The negative energy that it requires to tear others down is ultimately destroying me instead.